-Trump Takes Hardline on Chinese Steel in Advance of G20 Summit
+Trump Considers Hard Line on Chinese Steel in Advance of G20 Summit

 Chinese steel currently makes up 26% of the U.S. market, and the U.S. and other countries have accused China of illegal steel dumping in recent years using the World Trade Organization (WTO) structure.
 The U.S. currently has 28 anti-subsidy tariffs on Chinese steel, including several imposed under President Obama.

-Trump's tariffs could represent an escalation of previous anti-dumping measures, skirting the WTO.
+Trump's tariffs could represent an escalation of previous anti-dumping measures, skirting the WTO process.
 The Commerce Department review relies on a little-used provision of the Trade Expansion Act of 1962 known as Section 232, which gives Trump significant authority to investigate whether imports—in this case of steel—threaten national security.
-A conclusion that steel import do endanger national security would give Trump significant leeway in drafting tariffs and other measures to protect the domestic industry.
+A conclusion that steel imports do endanger national security would give Trump significant leeway in drafting tariffs and other measures to protect the domestic industry.
 "It's not just the pricing, it’s not just employment," Trump said in April at a ceremony ordering the review.
 "It also has to do with the national security of our country."

 Supporters of using the Section 232 provision argue that reliance on steel imports leaves the U.S. defense sector vulnerable to foreign countries.
 Still, no matter what tariffs Trump imposes, the U.S. does not have the capacity to produce enough steel to support the country's own domestic industries.
-Indeed, analysts have warned that tariffs could drive up steel prices for U.S. manufacturers dependent on imports.
-Many Republicans—including many in his administration, according to an Axios report—oppose the tariffs as anti-free trade.
+Indeed, analysts have warned that tariffs could drive up steel prices for U.S. manufacturers.
+Many Republicans—including many in his administration, according to an Axios report—oppose new tariffs.

-U.S. partners in the Group of Seven have called for a solution to global overcapacity in steel, and the European Union has previously accused China of steel dumping while levying duties of its own.
-But nonetheless Trump's move to protect the U.S. steel industry outside the WTO framework could irritate other the world leaders gathered at the G20 in Germany this week.
-The area will be a point of tension with China in particular just as the U.S. asks China to exert further pressure on North Korea, which successfully tested an intercontinental ballistic missile Tuesday.
+The G7, which includes Canada, Japan, the U.S. and several European countries, have called for a solution to global overcapacity in steel, and the European Union has previously accused China of steel dumping while levying duties of its own.
+But Trump's move to protect the U.S. steel industry outside the WTO framework could nonetheless irritate other the world leaders gathered at the larger G20 meeting in Germany this week.
+The area will be a point of tension with China in particular amid U.S. pressure on China to exert further pressure on North Korea, which successfully tested an intercontinental ballistic missile Tuesday.

 But Trump, who has already found himself in hot water with foreign leaders over a variety of issues, has shown no sign of backing down on his campaign promise to protect U.S. steel.
 Gary Cohn, Trump's chief economic advisor, promised Trump would take an aggressive stance on steel at the summit.
 "We ask the G20 economies to join us in this effort and to take concrete actions to solve these problems," he told reporters at the White House last week.
 "But let us be clear: We will act to ensure a level playing field for all."